Early Childhood Education (ECE)

 This program's ECE courses are aligned to the standards of the Child Development Associate (CDA) credential.
-Students will be academically prepared to apply for the CDA Credential.
+Students will be academically prepared during their courses to apply for the CDA credential.

-According to the Bureau of Labor Statistics (BLS), the yearly projected job growth potential between 2016 and 2026 for childcare workers is 6%.2 Enhanced skills and knowledge from Rasmussen College can help set you up for success in this growing field.
+According to the Bureau of Labor Statistics (BLS), the yearly projected job growth potential between 2020 and 2030 for Childcare Workers is 9%.4 Enhanced skills and knowledge from Rasmussen University can help set you up for success in this growing field.

-Utilize your knowledge of developmentally appropriate practice as it relates to child development, individual needs and using interpersonal skills and communication within the early childhood education setting or center.
+Utilize your knowledge of developmentally appropriate practice as it relates to child development, individual needs and using interpersonal skills and communication within the early childhood education setting or program.

 Implement strategies for health policies, controlling disease, establishing proper nutrition and responding to children's special health concerns.